 Implementability

 Implementation of this recommendation was dependent upon completion of the FY 14 operating plan.
-It also depends on the use of the “At Task”, the development of next Strategic Plan, and will involve internal discussions with other departments and the Executive team.
+It also depends on the use of the “At Task” system, the development of next Strategic Plan, and will involve internal discussions with other departments and the Executive team.
 However staff believes this recommendation to be implementable.

 Effectiveness